 With the Renewable Energy credit, you subtract your credit amount from the total tax liability the IRS says that you must pay.
 There is no limit on the maximum amount that can be claimed,

 The Federal Tax Credit is different than a tax deduction in that it reduces the amount of income you pay taxes on.
 A $1,000 credit is worth $1,000 regardless of your tax rate,

 If you can’t use all of the Federal Tax Credit in one year, you can carry it over later.
 If your federal taxes are $5,000 for 2020 and you’re eligible for an $8,000 tax credit for installing a solar energy system for your home.
 You can claim the remaining $3,000 tax credit towards your 2021 taxes.
 However, not every type of solar installation or expenses is eligible for the solar tax credit.
 Only qualified solar energy systems that meet the IRS guidelines are covered.

 The entire bill for a qualified solar energy system, minus the sales tax, qualifies for the solar tax credit.
 That includes the solar panels, labor costs for on-site preparation, assembly, permits, installation, racking, and piping to connect and activate your solar energy system for your home.

-You must have Federal income tax liability at least equal to the value of the tax credit across the next three (3) years.
+You have Federal income tax liability at least equal to the value of the tax credit across the next three (3) years.

-You have to keep in mind that the federal solar tax credit is nonrefundable and is only possible for the system owner.
-Therefore, homeowners with a solar energy system through a Solar Lease or Power Purchase Agreement are not eligible for the solar ITC.
+You have to keep in mind that the federal solar tax credit is nonrefundable.
+And is only possible for the system owner.
+Therefore, homeowners with a solar energy system through a Solar Lease or Power Purchase Agreement are not eligible for the Solar ITC.